RafailBesparas/Financial_Instruments_Plus_Risks/readme.md

-🚀 Project: Applied ETL Pipelines for Finance & Risk Analytics -This multiproject initiative involves building a series of robust ETL pipelines that extract live financial data from Yahoo Finance and store it in a PostgreSQL database.
+🚀 Project: Applied ETL Pipelines for Finance & Risk Analytics
+- This multiproject initiative involves building a series of robust ETL pipelines that extract live financial data from Yahoo Finance and store it in a PostgreSQL database.
 The pipelines are designed with a focus on real-world use cases in Risk Analytics, including credit, fund performance, and liquidity risk.

 🧠 Each module integrates theoretical finance and quantitative methods, blending core financial mathematics with practical tools to enhance applied understanding.